Faceted sapphire gemstones (and a few rubies) from around the world, from 0.5 to 5 cts. Photo © Joel E. Arem, PhD, FGA. Used with permission.

 - Royal Ontario Museum (Toronto, Ontario): 179.4 (golden yellow, Sri Lanka); 28.6 (Padparadscha, Sri Lanka); 43.95 (greenish yellow, Sri Lanka); 193.3 (blue star sapphire).

-- British mission to Burma, in 1929, saw a 951 carat sapphire, which may be the largest ever found there.
+- In 1929, the British mission to Burma (Myanmar) saw a 951-ct sapphire, which may be the largest ever found there.

 - American Museum of Natural History (New York): 536 (blue, “Star of India”); 116 (blue, “Midnight Star”); 100 (yellow, Sri Lanka); 100 (Padparadscha, very fine, Sri Lanka); 163 (blue, Sri Lanka); 34 (violet, Thailand).

 - Iranian Crown Jewels: Hollow rectangular cabochon of 191.6 carats; oval, yellow gem of 119 carats.
 Also fine Kashmir blue oval, nearly clean, 75 carats.

 Not surprisingly, some sapphires have become well-known for their sizes as well as their histories.
 You can learn more about the Logan Sapphire, the Star of India, the Bismarck Sapphire, and other famous sapphires here.

 Please note: you may find these names used purely as descriptive terms.
 Sapphires can’t always be identified by their color alone.
 Always confirm the origin of a sapphire with a vendor, especially if the gem is sold with a “geographic” name.
 Ask if the name refers to the actual origin or simply the color.

 - Adamantine spar: brown, usually opaque but may be translucent to transparent.